What is carpal tunnel syndrome?

 Nerve mobilisation is another method of pain relief during rehabilitation.
 Here, certain movement exercises are carried out in the area of the shoulder and torso, which improve nerve mobility.

 Electrotherapy is a good add-on treatment in this regard.
 Electrotherapy is an efficient and modern rehabilitation option.
 It can be used as an add-on therapy to strengthen and maintain the muscles, and also for the treatment of pain.
-Various programs are used to accelerate the rehabilitation.
+Various programmes are used to accelerate the rehabilitation.

 In the case of denervation, the nerve is squeezed so much that it cannot temporarily conduct impulses or tense the muscle.
 Both partially denervated and completely denervated muscles can be rebuilt using electrical stimulation.
 Even the cross-section